PatrickNicholas/flow.tidb.ticat/README.md

 #### Simulate rolling restart

-You can run `quantify.stability.restart` with workload config like store dowm simulation.
+You can run `quantify.stability.restart` with workload config like store down simulation.
 The result is saved in meta database, could be queried by:

 ```
 # query qps & latency jitter